Alex-Linhares/FARGonautica/README.md

 Welcome!
 Join us.
-This will be fun.
+This will be insanely fun.